SecurityManagerCodeBase/JavaSandboxFortifier/README.md

 SecurityManagerFortifier
 ========================

-A JVMTI agent that monitors the System SecurityManager for changes and stops potentially malicious operations.
+SecurityManagerFortifier (SMF) is a JVMTI agent that monitors changes to the System class’s SecurityManager for a running Java application and stops potentially malicious operations.

-Dependencies
+Build Dependencies
 --------------------------------

 lib4cpp (sudo apt-get install liblog4cpp5-dev)